Apple TV (device): Remote control

 The second generation Apple Siri Remote is included with the second generation 4K Apple TV and later, as well as being sold by itself.

-On September 9, 2015, Apple announced the new Siri Remote for the fourth-generation Apple TV (Apple TV HD) (although in some territories, Apple have kept the name Apple TV Remote, due to Siri functionality not being enabled on it in that territory).
-It is a completely redesigned remote that features dual microphones for Siri support and a glass touch surface for navigation around the interface by swiping or tapping and scrubbing to fast forward or rewind.
-Also, it has a menu and home button, a Siri button to invoke Siri, a Play/Pause button, and a Volume Up/Down button to control the volume on the TV.
-The Siri Remote communicates with the Apple TV via Bluetooth rather than infrared, removing the requirement of a line-of-sight with the device.
-This new remote is only supported by the Apple TV HD and later and will not work with earlier generations.
+Since the fourth generation model, the Siri Remote has been bundled with Apple TV.
+Siri is available only in jurisdictions that allow Siri.
+It includes dual microphones for Siri support and a glass touch surface for navigation around the interface by swiping or tapping and scrubbing to fast forward or rewind.
+It has a menu and home button, a Siri button, a Play/Pause button, and a Volume Up/Down button.

+The Siri Remote communicates with the Apple TV via Bluetooth and does not require line-of-sight communications.